javedali99/javedali99/README.md

 >My work involves multi-hazards risk assessment and analyzing compound climate/weather extreme events and their spatial and temporal interactions and socio-economic impacts using machine learning and statistical methods.

-👨‍🔬 I am open to collaborate on any multi-hazards or weather/climate extremes related research.

 <h3 align="left">:mailbox: How to reach me:</h3>